 In addition to participating in various areas of the EU including the European Council, European Commission, European Economic and Social Committee and the European Committee of the Regions, Finland, as one of the current 28 member states must abide by all laws and regulations as established by the EU.
 This includes the new European travel visa waiver scheme ETIAS: the European Travel Information and Authorisation System.

-The ETIAS visa waiver for Finland will be introduced in 2021 and will oblige citizens of ETIAS eligible nations to apply for a travel authorization to travel to and around Finland and the EU.
+The ETIAS visa waiver for Finland will be introduced by the end of 2022 and will oblige citizens of ETIAS eligible nations to apply for a travel authorization to travel to and around Finland and the EU.

 Tourist Information about Finland